dwalleck/tempest-cmd-drafts-specs/tempest-run-cmd.rst

 test discovery and selection process:

-1. If either a test package or directory is passed as a parameter, then the runner will use that path as the root directory for test discovery.
+1. If either a test package or directory is passed as a parameter, then the runner will use that as the root directory for test discovery.
 Otherwise, the current directory is used.
 2. All tests in the root directory are loaded into a list.
 3. Any white list regexes are applied to the list of tests.
 4. Any black list regexes are applied to the list of tests.